Wynadorn/ThreadColor/README.md

 ## Image Colors
-This program can be used to calculate the RGB and HEX values of JPG and PNG image files.
+This program can be used to calculate the RGB and HEX values of JPG, PNG and GIF image files.

 The challenge during development of this project was giving the CPU a large workload and dealing with it as efficiently as possible.